 – Dr Ashita Singh, Palliative Care Team

-In India, we partner with the Emmanuel Hospital Association to support Chinchpada Christian Hospital’s home-based palliative care.
+In India, we support Chinchpada Christian Hospital’s pioneering home-based palliative care programme.

-The hospital is in one of the poorest districts of Maharashtra, where nearly half of all local people live on less than $1.90 a day.
+The hospital is in one of the poorest districts of Maharashtra, where over 70% of all local people live on less than $1.90 a day.
 Existing rates of cancer are made worse by the local habit of chewing tobacco which has led to high numbers of people developing mouth cancer.

 Poverty and lack of awareness mean cancer is often incurable by the time people present with symptoms.
 As people grow sicker and develop distressing wounds, many end up shunned by their neighbours – and even their own families.

 In response, Chinchpada’s compassionate palliative care team work tirelessly to help people with life-limiting illness to live their last days well.

 Dr Ashita Singh leads a team that includes a nurse, social worker and trained volunteer carers.
 Visiting people at home, they provide vital medical and nursing care like pain relief and wound-dressing, along with psychosocial and spiritual support.
 Family members learn how to care for their relative and access benefits, and have bereavement counselling when their loved one has died.

 With this help, hundreds of people approach the end of their lives with dignity, peace and comfort.

 As well as caring for patients, the team also show local people how to change high-risk habits, how to spot cancer early, and what treatments are available when they do.

 - £70 could train three volunteers in home-based palliative care

 - £340 could fund one patient’s palliative care for one year